 The state firefighting authority - Forest Fire Management Victoria (FFMV) - does an outstanding job of protecting our public lands and putting these fires out, as do the air crews who often tackle remote area fires.

-However as was shown last summer, we simply don’t have enough crews to stop these fires while they are small.
+However as was shown during the 2019/20 'Black summer', we simply don’t have enough crews to stop these fires while they are small.
 We need additional remote area firefighters to protect our parks and wild places.
 In the Victorian state budget, which was released in November, the government committed $39 million to extra fire fighting capacity, which will include an additional 150 permanent firefighters, including what is called ‘first attack’ fire crews who are tasked with tackling small fires before they become huge blazes.

 This is great and should be acknowledged as a solid investment in the future of the state.

 In addition to this, we think that the Victorian government should establish a volunteer remote area fire fighting force to provide additional capacity.

 The NSW Rural Fire Service (RFS) already has Remote Area Fire Teams (RAFT) that are composed of volunteer firefighters.
 They support the work done by NSW National Parks and Wildlife Service (NPWS) remote area crews.
 Many are members of local RFS brigades and turn out to ‘regular’ fires with their brigade but may also be called up for remote area firefighting.

 There are also Rapid Aerial Response Teams (RART), which is a program within the RFS where specially trained firefighting teams are ‘placed on standby at appropriate times and in appropriate places, transported by helicopter to the scene of an incident when needed and, if necessary, transferred to the ground by winching or similar insertion.